Linear effects, exceptions, and resource safety: a Curry-Howard correspondence for destructors: An ordered effectful calculus of allocations

 Our untyped expressions do not have typing annotations.
-Instead, expressions that match elimination rules and let bindings get polarity annotations to retain information about their evaluation strategy.
-Values are substituable expressions: they are made of variables, all negative expressions (as they follow the call-by-name evaluation strategy) and positive expressions that have the shape of values in call-by-value.
-Pattern matchings for positive values are written as $\delta$ expressions: unit, strict products and sums, while lazy pair projections and function applications retain the usual notation from lambda-calculus.
+Instead, expressions corresponding to elimination rules and let bindings have polarity annotations, which is the minimal amount of information determined by the type that we need to know the evaluation strategy.

+Values are substitutable expressions: they are made of variables, all negative expressions (as they follow the call-by-name evaluation strategy) and positive expressions that have the shape of values in call-by-value.
+Positive values are eliminated with pattern matching: we note these with a dedicated $\delta$ eliminators for units, strict pairs and sums.
+Negative value eliminators follow the usual notation from lambda-calculus: lazy pair projections and function applications.

-\mypar{Typing rules} We define in \cref{fig:typing} typing rules with restrictions to values.
-This restriction is only meaningful for positive types, as all negative expressions are values.
-This simplifies semantics and prevents from encoding arbitrary choices about the evaluation order of expressions in typing rules, \emph{e.g.}\ whether starting by evaluating the first or second component of a pair.
-Type polarity annotations $A_\varepsilon$ in typing rules assert that $\varpi(A) = \varepsilon$.
-Contexts $\Gamma, \Delta$ are lists of typed variables. $\Sigma(\Gamma, \Gamma')$ is the set of maps from $\Gamma$ to $\Gamma'$ made of permutations and renamings. $t[\sigma]$ is a meta-notation that denotes $t$ where all variables have been renamed following $\sigma$.
+\mypar{Typing rules} We define in \cref{fig:typing} typing rules for $\LinLang$.
+Type polarity annotations in subscript $A_\varepsilon$ assert that $A$ has polarity $\varepsilon$.
+Contexts $\Gamma, \Delta$ are lists of typed variables. $\Sigma(\Gamma, \Gamma')$ is the set of maps from $\Gamma$ to $\Gamma'$ made of permutations and renamings.
+The term $t[\sigma]$ appearing in the \emph{struct}(ural) rule denotes $t$ where all variables have been substituted according to $\sigma$; in effect (struct) contains the unrestricted exchange rule.
+For $\OLinLang$ we simply restrict $\sigma$ to be order-preserving.

 Polarity annotations of expressions are inferred from the type polarities in typing rules.
 Hence, we will leave them implicit for typed expressions.
 The following notations allow to define and type expressions without restrictions with respect to values, by picking an arbitrary order to evaluate expressions.
 Such expressions may not always be well-typed in \OLinLang, since let bindings can only bind the right-most variable.